Saeedam02/CBF-Safe-Steering-Filter/README.md

 - margins are too conservative,
 - two obstacle constraints demand incompatible turns.

 The implementation reports infeasibility instead of secretly adding safety slack.
+When the hard QP is infeasible, the simulator returns a **best-effort diagnostic command only so the run can continue and expose the failed assumption**; that fallback command is not a certified safety action, and the formal HOCBF guarantee no longer applies.
 In an actual safety architecture one might combine braking, steering, predictive safety constraints, robust margins, or a supervisory emergency mode.

 ---